Alirezazamirian/test_mobile_shop/README.md

 an e-commerce website which was deployed on python anywhere to be shown as a test website in case of pruchasing.

-Ordered
+Steps

 1. create your venv and activate it.
 2. install all the requirements.
-3. create super user for admin panel.
+3. create super user for admin panel to insert data.
-4. create some data in admin panel.
-5. run the ptoject.
+4. run the ptoject.

 # Code

-Inline `code`

-Indented code
+## create venv

     python -m venv venv